google/santa/docs/deployment/configuration.md

 and for allowing the [system extension](https://github.com/google/santa/blob/main/docs/deployment/system-extension-policy.santa.example.mobileconfig) to be loaded without end user interaction.

-Please note that for release package installers that included the kernel extension as part of the payload (prior to 2021.8) the end user to be prompted to allow it unless explicitly allowed with another MDM-delivered configuration profile to the supervised system.
+Please note that for release package installers that included the kernel extension as part of the payload (prior to 2021.8) the end user was prompted to allow it to load unless explicitly allowed with another MDM-delivered configuration profile to the supervised system.